Ready to find the perfect college degree?

 The job outlook for cybersecurity professionals is extremely strong.
 According to BLS, information security analyst positions are expected to grow an astounding 31% through 2029, which is nearly eight times the average for all other occupations tracked by the BLS.
 And while the entire IT industry is experiencing strong growth, the overall rate is 11%, which shows just how explosive the growth is in the cybersecurity sector.

 Moreover, employment for IT security analysts in the computer systems design field is expected to increase by 56%.
 The demand is increasing due to the frequency and severity of cyberattacks that have crippled many organizations and even entire swaths of industry.
 As our dependency on information technology increases, the need for trained professionals has never been greater.

 While growth is expected in nearly every region of the country, those willing to work in major metropolitan areas should experience even greater access to job openings.
 In particular, the Washington, DC., New York, and Dallas metro areas have the highest cybersecurity analyst employment levels in the country.

 Academic and professional cybersecurity designations are critical to getting and maintaining a job in the cybersecurity industry.
 Academic certifications are designed for current students to learn the skills and knowledge in a specific area that can help lead to employment.
-Professional certifications are for current cybersecurity professionals that need to update their skills due to changes in technology and other related advancements.
-It is estimated that approximately 60% of cybersecurity positions require at least one certificate.
+Professional certifications are for current cybersecurity professionals who need to update their skills About 60% of cybersecurity positions require at least one certificate.
 Many of these certifications have prerequisites, mainly the completion of certain coursework.